MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 Switching virtualenv: my-python-project  [Python 3.4.3+]
 $
 ```
-If you have set the `DEFAULT_VIRTUALENV` environment variable, exiting that directory will switch
+If you have set the `AUTOSWITCH_DEFAULTENV` environment variable, exiting that directory will switch
 back to the value set.
 ```
 $ cd ..